madeefarchohan/todo-list-laravel/README.md

-# todo-list-laravelFollowing are the steps to run laravel code with vuejs front end.
+# Following are the steps to run laravel code with vuejs front end.

 git clone this url ( https://github.com/MadeefarAbbas/todo-list-laravel ).